bug400/pyilper/INSTALL.md

 Installation with the ANACONDA platform
 ---------------------------------------

+Anaconda is a Python distribution widely used in Data Science applications.
+It provides an Python environment that is easy to install and maintain on Windows, mac OS and Linux.
+The Anaconda cloud gives access to more than 1000 Python applications.

+The Anaconda distribution installs more then 150 Python packages on your computer which are not needed to run pyILPER.
+Therefore it is recommended to use the Miniconda installer instead which only provides Python and the Anaconda package manager.

 You need approximately 700MB free disk space for pyILPER and the Python runtime environment.
 Everything is installed as a local user and thus no administrator privileges are needed.

-Note: for the ANACONDA platform pyILPER is only available for Python 3.6.
+Note: for the Anaconda/Miniconda platform pyILPER is only available for Python 3.6.

+Note for Windows users: Due to recent changes in the Anaconda installation environment it is strongly encouraged to do a clean reinstall of the Anaconda/Miniconda environment.

 The following instructions apply to Linux, Windows and mac OS: